Know of a place to watch the Red Sox?

 A 250+ member group of Red Sox fans living in the Raleigh-Durham area that gets together to watch games at various local bars.
 This group of New England transplants even has a coed softball team for its members!

 Until the building it was in was torn down in 2012, a good crowd of local fans showed up to watch all Red Sox games here...and they were even served Fenway franks during the games!
-No word yet on whether the future New Old Lompoc will still be Boston fan-friendly, but it is scheduled to reopen in the summer of 2013 in the same spot but in a new building.
+No word yet on whether the new Lompoc is still Boston fan-friendly, but it reopened in May 2013 in the same spot but in a new building.

 Charleston Beer Works